-Assets managed by us which are beneficially owned by clients and are therefore not reported on the Consolidated Balance Sheets.
+Assets managed by us which are beneficially owned by clients.
 Services provided in respect of assets under management include the selection of investments and the provision of investment advice.
-Assets under management may also be administered by the financial institution.
+We have assets under management that are also administered by us and included in assets under administration.